 - Preparation is the key to making cold calling work for you.
-It is best prepare the night before so that your call prospecting time is optimised.
-Ideally you should be making at least 40 to 50 calls inside of 3 hours.
+It is best to prepare the night before so that your call prospecting time is optimised.
+Ideally, you should be making at least 40 to 50 calls inside of 3 hours.
 You will not get through to that many people.
 In fact, you may not get through to more than 20 people, but you should be able to generate two meetings per day out of that call contact process.

 - Do not apologise as part of the call contact process.
-You are an interruption, however you should never apologise for that, as they have already answered the telephone and they want you to get on with the discussion.
-If your opening statement is correct and clear, they will tell you quite quickly whether they believe the conversation is worthwhile.
+You are an interruption, however, you should never apologise for that, as they have already answered the telephone and they want you to get on with the discussion.
+If your opening statement in the cold call is correct and clear, they will tell you quite quickly whether they believe the conversation is worthwhile.
 If they do not want to talk to you, then simply thank them for the conversation and move on.
 There are plenty of prospects to talk to in the property market.
 Recognise that ‘pushing a call’ will get you nowhere.

 - If you suffer from call reluctance or the process of fear in making calls, the best way to handle your progress is to get started right now today in making calls.
 Action will help drive your business forward and improve your skills relating to the prospecting process.
 Practice your opening script and do this on a daily basis.
 After two or three days, you will have no fear.